18 July 2020

 Dr. Philipp Pattberg

-You will understand how global climate governance has changed over the past 40 years and where it might take us in the future.
+•Understand how global climate governance has changed over the past 40 years and where it might take us in the future.

-You will be able to critically examine and assess current climate governance in terms of its emergence, effectiveness and efficiency, and be able to formulate reasoned opinions about contested concepts like fairness, legitimacy, equity and justice.
+•Be able to critically examine and assess current climate governance in terms of its emergence, effectiveness and efficiency, and be able to formulate reasoned opinions about contested concepts like fairness, legitimacy, equity and justice.

-You will improve your communication and debating skills on climate change.
+•Improve your communication and debating skills on climate change.

-You will experience practical local and global solutions to climate-change issues in the Netherlands.
+•Experience practical local and global solutions to climate-change issues in the Netherlands.

-Contact hours: 45
+Contact Hours: 45

-An early bird discount of €100 is available for students who apply before 1 March, and students from VU Amsterdam as well as from exchange partner universities will receive a €250 discount.
+An early bird discount of €150 is available for students who apply and pay before 15 March, and students from VU Amsterdam as well as from exchange partner universities will receive a €250 discount.
 You apply for the discount simply by indicating that you are currently a student at VU Amsterdam or at a partner university in the online application.

+There are also discounts for students who attend multiple sessions, combine 2 courses and receive a €200 discount and combine 3 to receive a €300 discount.
 All courses include excursions.
 We will also organize trips and excursions as part of our social programme, which is a great way to get to know your fellow students and learn more about Amsterdam and the Netherlands.
 The social programme is not included in the tuition fee.

 Furnished accommodation is available.
-Various housing options will be offered, starting at €425 for two weeks.
+Various housing options will be offered.